NETWAYS/foreman-training/provisioning/06_bootdisk.md

 The subnet image is basicly the same as the generic image but uses another TFTP server specified for the subnet.

-Depending on the Compute resource used the plugin adds disk based provisioning.
+Depending on the Compute resource used the plugin adds disk based provisioning as another option.

 ~~~ENDSECTION~~~